Placeholder canvas

 • Merchandising

 Make sales and services more tailored to your preferences.
-You can modify your product details using eCommerce platforms to best suit the requirements of your online business.
+You can modify your product details using ecommerce platforms to best suit the requirements of your online business.
 Both store owners and customers gain from it.

-Types of eCommerce Platforms
+Types of Ecommerce Platforms

 types of eCommerce platforms